 SRMs are precisely sized glass beads or powders used to test the performance of sieves and to establish effective opening sizes.
-They’re created under equipment that’s traceable to NIST or European Community Bureau of Reference (BCR) so their uniformity and reliability is without question.
+They’re created under equipment that’s traceable to NIST or the European Community Bureau of Reference (BCR), so their uniformity and reliability are without question.
 SRMs can be invaluable to your internal quality control program.
 Although relatively expensive, SRMs may be a wise investment since they’re easily adopted into internal quality control programs.

 Want more information about testing sieves and quality control?
 Call us at 800.444.1508.